‘General Hospital’ Speculations: Nelle’s Demise May Be At Hand & The List Of Possible Suspects Is Growing

 — General Hospital (@GeneralHospital) February 24, 2020

-Carly’s tongue lashing this week leads fans to believe that one of the Corinthos crew will take care of Nelle, but there are others that are a threat as well.
+Carly’s tongue-lashing this week leads fans to believe that one of the Corinthos crew will take care of Nelle, but there are others that are a threat as well.
 Brad certainly has a reason to want Nelle out of the way since he could go to prison for “stealing” her baby.
 Julian certainly has the means to kill Nelle.
 After all, he did try to kill Brad.
 He made his son-in-law a promise that he would be set free in exchange for Brad’s silence that he knew about the baby swap.

 Lucas and Willow are both devastated over their losses.
 Many General Hospital fans are pretty certain that Willow will be the one who ends up going after Nelle.
 However, she has been going on and on about how Brad let her baby die.
 It seems like she is putting the blame on him more than Nelle at this point.
 There is a long list of suspects if Nelle does get taken down for good.